gsamokovarov/break/README.md

 If you need to debug your program type a `next` to go to the next line of program execution or `step` to step into a method, block, or class/module opening call.
-All of this, in the comport of IRB or [Pry].
+All of this, in the comfort of IRB or [Pry].
 Simple!

 ## Why we need a debugger in Ruby?